Moonee Ponds

 Moonee Ponds is an inner-city suburb in Melbourne, Victoria, Australia, 7 km north-west of Melbourne's Central Business District, located within the City of Moonee Valley local government area.
 Moonee Ponds recorded a population of 16,224 at the 2021 census.

 Moonee Ponds is home to Queens Park and the Moonee Valley Racecourse.

 History

-Moonee Ponds probably derives from a local aboriginal word meaning 'small flats', and was in reference to Mone Mone Creek.
+Moonee Ponds probably derives its name in reference to Mone Mone Creek, a creek in the area which presented as a string of ponds during the dry season.
+The region first saw settlement by Europeans in the 1840s as pastoral and agricultural land.
+When when gold was discovered near Mt Alexander, the main route to the goldfields, Mount Alexander Road, passed through Moonee Ponds, becoming a major thoroughfare.
+This spurred the construction of shops, facilities, and a hotel.
+A railway was built with a stop in Moonee Ponds in 1960, but it closed from 1964-1971, and reopened as a government railway.
 The area was part of the Essendon district - later City of Essendon - and was largely developed from the late 1800s.
-Mount Alexander Road led to the goldfields near Mt Alexander, and became a major commercial thoroughfare.
 The Moonee Ponds Junction includes the Clocktower Centre, formerly used as the Essendon Town Hall and council chambers.
 Puckle Street was developed in the 1890s, with the first Ferguson Plarre Bakery located on the street.
 Queen's Park was the site of where Burke and Wills camped in 1860 on their expedition from Melbourne to the Gulf of Carpentaria.
 Planting of most of the trees and landscaping of the gardens and lake began in the 1880s.